analogdevicesinc/LowPowerMicroExamples/MAX3262X/ModifyingSystemClock/readme.txt

 Operation:
 This code was developed in a such a way that initially the micro runs at its standard clock rate.
 Once the SW1 is pressed the micro enters 4MHz mode.
 A string is shown on the LCD display “NHD12832_ShowString((uint8_t*)"4 Mhz clock", 0, 4);”.

+See the oscilloscope screen shots in this directory showing before and after pics of the microprocessor clock signal.